Instagram Smokeshow Gia Macool Opts To Go Braless In Nothing But Floral Robe & Black Panties

-Gia Macool showed off some major skin in nothing but a robe and panties for her brand new Instagram snap.
-The model published the post to her account on Monday morning.
+Gia Macool showed off some major skin in nothing but a robe and panties in a brand new Instagram snap published to her account Monday morning.

-In the racy photo, Gia goes braless underneath a sheer, black robe with pink and white flowers on it.
-The robe is left open to expose her bare chest underneath.
+In the racy photo, the model went braless underneath a sheer, black robe with pink and white flowers on it.
+The robe was left open to expose her bare chest underneath.
 She also wore a pair of black lace underwear under the garment.

-The ensemble flaunted the brunette bombshell’s massive cleavage, toned arms, flat tummy, trim waist, curvy hips, and long, lean legs.
+The ensemble flaunted the brunette bombshell’s cleavage, toned arms, flat tummy, trim waist, curvy hips and long, lean legs.
 She accessorized the look with a simple chain and pendant around her neck.

 Gia wore her long, dark brown hair in a deep side part and styled in loose strands that fell down her back and were pushed over her shoulder.

 She stunned in a full face of makeup, which included sculpted eyebrows, thick lashes, black eyeliner and smoky eye shadow.
-She completed the glam look with pink blush on her cheeks, a shimmering glow on her face, and glossy nude lips.
+She completed the glam look with pink blush on her cheeks, a shimmering glow on her face and glossy nude lips.

 In the background of the photo, a golden field is visible.
-The sunlight from above illuminates the snap, which was taken in Los Angeles, California.
+The sunlight from above illuminates the snap, which was taken in Los Angeles.

 In the caption of the shot, Gia talks about not wanting to conform to a so-called normal life.
 She also opened up a bit about her upbringing.